 We will contact the School SENCO and share information about special arrangements and support currently in place to help your child achieve their learning goals.

-We will ensure that all records are passed between schools as soon as possible.
+We will ensure that all records are passed between schools in the Summer term to support forward planning for the receiving school.

 When moving between classes and phases

 An information sharing meeting will take place with the new teacher.